polimediaupv/paella/doc/developers/plugin_creation.md

 ### Step #3

 - Select your plugin [TYPE](plugin_types.md)
-- Register your plugin with `paella.addPlugin`function.
-Para registrar el plugin, you have to call `paella.addPlugin()` function passing as parameter a closure that has to return the class that implements your plugin.
+- Register your plugin: function.
+To register the plugin, you have to call `paella.addPlugin()` function passing as parameter a closure that has to return the class that implements your plugin.

 example: helpPlugin.js (buttonPlugin)